Highway 85 (Israel)

 Highway 85 is an east-west highway in Northern Israel.
 It is one of the most important roads through the Galilee, connecting western and eastern Galilee.
-The road begins in Akko on the west coast of Israel and ends in the east just north of Lake Kinneret.
+Highway 85 begins in Akko on the west coast of Israel and ends in the east just north of Lake Kinneret.

-The road begins at Highway 4 in Akko in the west and ends at Amiad junction at Highway 90 near Korzim in the east.
-It is 37km long.
-The route from Akko to Hananya junction has been used for transportation since ancient times, and it passes through the Beit HaKerem valley.
+Highway 85 begins at Highway 4 in Akko in the west and ends at Amiad junction at Highway 90 near Korazim in the east.
+Akko and Hananya Junction follows an ancient East-West transportation route through the Beit Hakereem Valley, where it historically connected the Mediterranean Coast with the Eastern Galilee and the Sea of Galilee Region.
+The Beit Hakereem Valley route was one of the easiest crossings of the Galilee because it provided a relatively low East-West passage between the mountains.